justintungonline/openshift-k8s-tests/README.md

 Below you will find further resources for learning about OpenShift and running OpenShift on your own computer, as well as details about OpenShift Online or other OpenShift related products and services.

-Additional courses and learning scenarios are available at [Katacoda](https://www.katacoda.com/openshift).
+- **[Katacoda](https://www.katacoda.com/openshift)** offers courses and learning scenarios.
+Learning and hands on exercises can be done all in a browser.

 - **[OpenShift Documentation](https://docs.openshift.com)** - The landing page for OpenShift documentation.